-Len is the Director of Seagrass-Watch and a Principal Researcher with James Cook University.
-He is a seagrass Technical Advisor for the CMS Dugong MoU and Dugong and Seagrass Conservation Project, the Project Manager of the Great Barrier Reef 2050 Plan Marine Monitoring Program - Inshore Seagrass Monitoring and principal investigator for a series of projects involving the assessment and sustainable use of coastal habitats.
-Len has over 20 years' experience as a researcher on seagrass ecology, assessment and fisheries habitats.
-This includes experience globally in seagrass research, resource mapping/ assessment and biodiversity.
+Len is the Director and Chief Scientist of Seagrass-Watch, and a Principal Researcher with James Cook University.
+He is a seagrass Technical Advisor for the CMS Dugong MoU, the Project Manager of the Inshore Seagrass component of the Great Barrier Reef Marine Monitoring Program and principal investigator for a series of projects involving the assessment and sustainable use of coastal habitats.
+Len has over 25 years' experience as a researcher on seagrass ecology, resource mapping/assessment and biodiversity.
 He has provided information on seagrass ecosystems that has been vital in management of seagrass resources of the Great Barrier Reef, South East Asia and the Indo-Pacific.
-He has also advised on fisheries and coastal resource-use issues for managers, fishing organisations, conservation and community groups.
-Len is a qualified trainer and assessor (TAE40110).
+Len is a qualified trainer and assessor (Cert IV TAE40110).
 Len is also the Secretary of the World Seagrass Association.